MOVEMENT AND IDENTIFICATION

 - Coggins forms

-- Clerk Feature: Have an office staff fill out and complete your eCVIs and place them in your private "HOLD" queue.
-You can than log in and submit your previously filled out eCVIs.
+- Clerk Feature: Have an office staff member fill out and complete your eCVIs and place them in your private "HOLD" queue.
+You can then log in and submit your previously filled out eCVIs.

-- eCVI Revisions: Need to revise a previously completed eCVI, no problem.
-You can now revise an eCVI and all versions of the eCVI are kept on file.
+- eCVI Revisions: If you need to revise a previously completed eCVI, you can now revise an eCVI as all versions of the eCVI are kept on file.

 - On Hold queue: Starting and finishing an eCVI is easy.
-Get interrupted, no problem.
-You can now place your eCVI "On Hold" and finish it at a later time.
+If you get interrupted, you can now place your eCVI "On Hold" and finish it at a later time.